aodn/aodn-stac/README.md

 # AODN-STAC

+## License

+All code in ths repo is covered under the [GPL](LICENSE) license unless otherwise stated.
+Code is also available under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

+## Overview

 A repository of STAC exploration for AODN.

 Currently there are two examples, both relating to Argo aggregated data.